MUTEMA J: This

 did not cite the arbitrator.

-paragraph 4.3 of its answering affidavit, the applicant lamely tried
+In para 4.3 of its Answering Affidavit, applicant lamely tried to

 the proceedings is not a rule cast in concrete.
 Such non-joinder is